ericoporto/ags-manual-wiki/Overlay.md

     static Overlay* Overlay.CreateTextual(int x, int y, int width, FontType font, int color, string text)

-Creates a screen overlay containing the text you pass at the position specified.
+Creates a *screen overlay* containing the text you pass at the position specified.
 A screen overlay looks identical to the way speech text is displayed in conversations, except that with this command the text stays on the screen until either you remove it with the Remove command, or the player goes to a different room, in which case it is automatically removed.

+The screen overlays are positioned in the screen graphic layer, and are visually sorted among other screen overlays and GUI using overlay's [ZOrder](Overlay#overlayzorder) property.

 The X and Y parameters specify the upper-left corner of where the text will be written.
 WIDTH is the width, in pixels, of the text area.
 FONT